Master's Admissions Requirements

 MTC Degree Requirements

-As part of the 33 credits required to graduate, three online classes are usually offered each fall and spring semesters.
+As part of the 33 credits required to graduate, two or three online classes are offered each fall and spring semesters.
 However, since the semester's seminars typically include one or two non-repeatable classes, a student who has already taken those classes may only be able to take one or two of the available seminars in some semesters.
-Occasionally, classes will be offered in the summer.
+Occasionally, classes may be offered in the summer.
 Students may also petition the Director of Graduate Studies to substitute an appropriate class in another program or department.

 The curriculum has been designed to allow students to complete all requirements within a three-year period although students may take longer if they choose.
 The School of Graduate Studies requires students to complete their degrees in no more than six years.
 Extensions of this deadline are sometimes allowed, but classes expire after EIGHT years and will no longer count towards the degree.